 From that we identified the six greatest challenges that we can turn into opportunities for Australia to lead.

-- Health and wellbeing - 11m Australians suffer chronic disease, we can't afford to cure them, can we prevent disease instead
+- Health and wellbeing - 11 million Australians suffer chronic disease, we can't afford to cure them, can we prevent disease instead?

-- A secure Australia and region. - Both physical and pandemics are growing exponentially.
+- A secure Australia and region - both digital and physical pandemics are growing exponentially.
 Cyber-attacks will cost the world $6+ trillion annually by 2021.

 Each of these challenges is scary enough to get attention, but equally presents an opportunity for Australia to develop new sources of economic growth, protect its landscapes and marine ecosystems, and allow future generations of Australians to enjoy an even higher standard of living than today.